woupiestek/rlox/log.md

 ### ideas

 X visitors to improve on handling differrent kinds of object

 - more clox like string implementation
-- using a custom allocation to count allocated bytes
-- actually test the garbage collector
+- using a custom allocation to count allocated bytes X actually test the garbage collector

 ### testing